lucasvdh/laravelmacros/README.md

   ],
 ```

-If you didn't have the `laravelcollective/html` package yet, be sure to add that service provider too:
+If you don't have the `laravelcollective/html` package yet, be sure to add that service provider too:

 ``` php
   'providers' => [